|Collage Images with Chiyogami |

 Explore the limitless possibilities of this interaction using pen, bamboo and brush on many different kinds of washi especially chosen for its receptivity to ink

-We’ve become accustomed to hearing novel, unusual, but exciting new sounds when two different forms of music are combined together.
-We call that fusion.
-And that’s what Indra has done here by blending together the precise and controlled brush work that characterize the minimalist style of Oriental painting called Sumi-e with the individuality and spontaneity of our more free-spirited Western nature.
+In this course, Indra takes the best of both worlds by blending together the precise and controlled brush work that characterize the minimalist style of Oriental painting called Sumi-e with the individuality and spontaneity of our more free-spirited Western nature.
 With it you can create a realistic image of whatever you want—with just a few brushstrokes.

 Students will be introduced to the basic materials: ink, brushes and paper.
 After a few painting exercises, students will learn how to paint the “4 Gentlemen”, the bamboo, the wild orchid, the chrysanthemum and the plum tree.
 Sumi-e masters believed that the strokes made in learning the “4 Gentlemen” could be used to convey anything in the universe.
 While focusing on the traditional aspects of sumi-e painting, students will be encouraged to transcend tradition and experiment on more explorative and personal levels.